gnoevoy/football_project/web-scraping/README.md

 Write task results to cloud storage - connect to GCS (not in memory), result_storage can cache resutl to not rerurn again -> https://docs.prefect.io/v3/develop/task-caching

+prefect config set PREFECT_RESULTS_PERSIST_BY_DEFAULT=true You can configure remote storage (e.g., S3, GCS).

+caching:
+enable only for retries inside one specifc flow
+* no other need because my scipt dynamic can store in docker container and deleting after finishing